IBM-Cloud/DevOps-Services-Docs/tutorials/devopsoverview/index.md

 <img src="images/key_info.png"  align="bottom" style="display: inline; margin: 0px; border-style: none; margin-bottom: 5px;">  On the Bluemix website, you can find the [Bluemix Overview](https://www.ng.bluemix.net/docs/#overview/overview.html#overview) to help you better understand the Bluemix platform.

 <a name='start'></a>
-## Part 1: Get started
+##Get started

 Create a sample app, add a Git repository for source control, edit in Live Edit mode, and deploy to Bluemix.
+This section of the tutorial corresponds to Part 1 of the related video.

 <a name='create_bluemix_app'></a>
-### Create a sample app
+###Create a sample app

 [Sign in to Bluemix](https://www.ng.bluemix.net).
 The Dashboard opens, which is where Adam's video begins.